-Dr. Matt Finch is an award-winning British writer and educator who has taught and told stories for people across the age ranges from 4 years old to 40, in locations as diverse as the mountains of Peru, the streets of Brooklyn, Shakespeare’s birthplace and rural New South Wales.
+Dr. Matt Finch has taught and told stories for people across the age ranges from 4 years old to 40, in locations as diverse as the mountains of Peru, the streets of Brooklyn, Shakespeare’s birthplace, and rural New South Wales.

-His work includes writing for print and online media in the US, UK and Australasia; web content creation for English public services; schools outreach workshops and an award-winning Researcher in Residence placement for the University of London; literacy mentoring for children in foster care; and bespoke corporate training workshops.
+His work includes writing for print and online media around the world, creating web content for English public services, and delivering schools outreach workshops and an award-winning Researcher in Residence role for the University of London.
+He has also provided literacy mentoring for children in foster care, and bespoke corporate training workshops.
 Matt also currently serves on the advisory board to New York literacy organisation Behind the Book.

 In 2010, Matt spoke at the British House of Commons on ‘Giving the Gift of Literacy’ for Volunteer Reading Help, an English literacy support charity.
 In 2012, he spoke in Australia’s Parliament House at the inaugural meeting of the Australian Early Literacy Parliamentary Friendship Group.